jadecobra/python_tdd_exercises/source/how_to/calculator_i.rst

     def subtract(first_input, second_input):
         return first_input, second_input

-  the terminal_ shows :ref:`AssertionError` with random numbers that look like this
+  the terminal_ shows :ref:`AssertionError<what causes AssertionError?>` with random numbers that look like this

   .. code-block:: shell